About the Journal

 Announcements

-The Editorial Board of AM Journal of Art and Media Studies invites all potential contributors to send their papers for issue No. 37/September 2025 with the main theme The Marginalization of Art: A Permanent, Complex and Ongoing Process.
+The Editorial Board of AM Journal of Art and Media Studies invites all potential contributors to send their papers for issue No. 40/September 2026 with the central theme Aesthetics Between China and Post-Yugoslav States in the Context of Globalization.

 Current Issue